Master of Energy Transition Degree

 • Degree requirements: 9 core courses, including multiple project-based courses

-• Multidisciplinary curriculum prepares in-demand leaders who can work across sectors to accelerate the development and deployment of solutions
+• Multidisciplinary curriculum prepares in-demand leaders who can work across sectors to accelerate the development and deployment of clean energy solutions

 • In-person and cohort-based with ample co-curricular and networking opportunities